fishinwind/workshop/rst/section_1/week1-class2.rst

 on your virtual machine.

-Navigate to that directory and look around.
+Navigate to that directory and look around with `ls`

 Getting Help In The Terminal